exitxhu/QueDuler/QueDuler.Core/readme.md

 ## How to use

-* you can use the extension method: AddQueduler() in name space: KafkaDuler.Helpers to register the dispatcher
+* you can use the extension method: AddQueduler() in name space: QueDuler.Helpers to register the dispatcher
 * while configuring provide the assemblies which contains the jobs which implimented IDispatchableJob and ISchedulableJob interfaces
 * if you decide to implement interface
 ### Dispatching Concept